rwyepez/ways-to-create-aws-eks/README.md

 # AWS EKS Cluster Configuration Project

-This project contains three different methods for creating an AWS EKS cluster.
+This project contains four different methods for creating an AWS EKS cluster.
 Each method has its own folder and its own README file with detailed instructions.

 ## Available Methods